OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 ```bash
  ./ws.publish.battery
 ```
 and from a browser, go to `http://localhost:9876/web/adc.one.html`.
+NodeJS is hosting both the WebSocket server and an http server.
 If you access the page remotely, replace `localhost` with the address of the Raspberry PI.

 <!-- ![WebSockets](./ws.battery.png "WebSocket") -->
 <img src="./ws.battery.png" alt="WebSocket" title="WebSocket" width="493" height="444">

+Every second, the WebSocket server pushes a message to the connected client(s).
+The display above is updated accordingly.

 ##### Pros
 - Easy